August 2013 Newsletter

 Well, I hope that’s given you enough helpful insight and advice to keep you happy over the next few weeks.
 It’s all part of our goal to enable My Favourite Holiday Cottages subscribers to secure more bookings.

-Don't forget, if you have any suggestions on My Favourite Reviews or other ideas on improving the site - do let us know.
-If we use it, your reward will be a Featured Favourite upgrade to generate extra interest in your listing.
+Remember, if you have any suggestions on My Favourite Reviews or other ideas on improving the site, let us know.
+If we use them, your reward will be a Featured Favourite upgrade to generate extra interest in your listing.

 Finally, may we offer our thanks to all of you who have been adding comments to blog posts and tweeting or retweeting us on Twitter?
 You’re helping to generate more and more visitors to the site.
 Keep it up!
 And if you’re not yet following us on @mfhcottages, then it’s probably about time you did!